 An excerpt from Haroon Khalid’s acclaimed book ‘Walking With Nanak’.

 (This article was first published on 22 September 2017.
-It has been republished from The Quint’s archives to mark Guru Nanak’s birth anniversary.)
+It has been republished from The Quint’s archives to mark Guru Nanak’s birth anniversary on 8 November 2022.)

 The chirping of the birds died down and night subdued the activities in the town.
 Across the city lay Nanak’s home where his mother, Mata Tripta, sat in front of her pantheon of Hindu deities, praying for her son’s safe return.
 Her husband, Mehta Kalu, was pacing up and down the courtyard with his hands held behind his back.

 Nanak had left home in the morning after his father had given him the hefty amount of twenty rupees to visit the market town of Chuharkhana about twelve kos (forty five kilometres) from here and purchase something worthwhile to trade.

 The eighteen-year-old Nanak should have returned by now.
 Nanak’s sister, Bebe Nanaki, brought her anxious father a glass of hot milk mixed with almonds.
 She knew better than her mother that underneath the anger her father was actually worried about the safety of his son.

 ‘This boy cannot do anything right,’ grumbled Mehta Kalu as he took the bronze tumbler from his daughter and sipped the milk.